Back to Blog

 Day 3: Alex pushed back for the first time

 I told Alex my bottleneck was lead flow.
-Alex asked: what's your MQL → SQL conversion rate?
+Alex asked: what's your MQL to SQL conversion rate?
 I didn't know.
 Alex said "you probably don't have a lead flow problem.
 You have a qualification problem.
 Go measure."

 I went and measured.
 Alex was right.
 I'd have spent the next three weeks buying ads for a problem that wasn't real.